 We are offering an oft-the-shelf package to our customers so that they are able to ltu evaluate the materials they are buying”, Enrico Purgato.
 General Manager, The ID Factory, explained to ILM.

-The ID Factoryis a small but highly specialised company located in the Italian tanning district of Arzignano, which aims to provide customers ofthe leather and non-leather supply chains with a simple and user-friendly electronic traceability system.
+The ID Factory is a small but highly specialised company located in the Italian tanning district of Arzignano, which aims to provide customers ofthe leather and non-leather supply chains with a simple and user-friendly electronic traceability system.

 The idea being that the end-product manufacturer, such as a footwear or leather goods brand can look along the supply chain at each component material in the product and be sure that each batch meets its specific requirements.

 The user accesses The ID Factory website with a user name and password, and the tacking starts once the order numberis entered showing all the data.
 The QR code can be registered from a PC or via The ID Factory websiteand a report is produced.
 The customeris also able to see the shipping information, inspection report and any lab test reports.

-The final code is applied at the area-measuring step towards the end of the process.
-Information such as surface area and final grade are added to the data for each piece and saved on the system, which is accessed viathe code reader or smart device.
+The final code is applied in the area measurement phase towards the end of the process.
+Information such as surface and final evaluation is added to the data for each piece and saved on the system, which can be accessed via the code reader or smart device.

-“We have built a very secure system for handling our data and every three or four months we receive an lT update to the system.
-We actually get people to try and hack our systems to test for any weaknesses”, says Purgato.
+We have created a very secure system for managing our data and every day we receive an IT update of the system.